TodePond/TodePondDotCom/wikiblogarden/genocide/visibility/readme.md

 ## Call to action

 **GenderGP, revert all the changes immediately.
-They are clearly worse, and not ready for a full rollout.
+They are not ready for a full rollout.
+And make a public commitment to never use AI in the administering of medicine.
 I will happily speak with you, sharing my experience, and some of the things that I've learned from the wider community.**

+> GenderGP were reached out to for comment but they tried to charge me 20 quid for it, so I didn't bother.

 <br>